InternLM/lmdeploy/docs/en/inference/pytorch.md

 # Architecture of lmdeploy.pytorch

-`lmdeploy.pytorch` is an inference engine in LMDeploy.
-It provides a developer friendly framework to users who want to deploy their own model and develop new features.
+`lmdeploy.pytorch` is an inference engine in LMDeploy that offers a developer-friendly framework to users interested in deploying their own models and developing new features.

 ## Design